just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 We have also a large number of points belonging to dense regions (the k-nearest neighbors are quite close).

-If we choose an arbitrary point p, set the parameter Eps to k-dist(p) and set the parameter MinPts to k, all points with an equal or smaller k-dist value will be core points.
+If we choose an arbitrary point p, set the parameter $\varepsilon$ to k-dist(p) and set the parameter MinPts to k, all points with an equal or smaller k-dist value will be core points.

 If we choose the value indicated by the arrow and we are sure all points in the right will be core points, while other in the left can be outliers or borders.

 If we set k-dist to that point all points in the right will be core point.

-If we choose a certain Eps, we will have few outliers in the left, not all of them.
+If we choose a certain $\varepsilon$, we will have few outliers in the left, not all of them.

 The threshold point is the first point in the first "valley" of the sorted k-dist graph.

-This is heuristic but it is a way to set Eps and minPts.
+This is heuristic but it is a way to set $\varepsilon$ and minPts.

-Changing very few Eps we can have completely different results in terms of clusters.
+Changing very few $\varepsilon$ we can have completely different results in terms of clusters.

 > We have the problem that the intrinsic cluster structure cannot be characterized by global density parameters.
 It affects DBSCAN but also all density-based algorithms.